astronomer/docs/astro/cli/astro-deployment-inspect.md

 hide_table_of_contents: true
 ---

 Inspect an Astro Deployment.
-This command returns a YAML or JSON representation of a Deployment's current configuration and state.
-When the `--key` flag is used, returns specific values for the Deployment.
+This command returns a YAML or JSON representation of a Deployment's current configuration and state as shown in the Cloud UI.
+When the `--key` flag is used, it returns only the values specified with the flag.

 ## Usage